gamblevore/speedie/Documentation/ErrorsAdvanced.md

 Sometimes, you want to "contain" **`errors`**...
 But still detect them.
 Here is one nice way to do it.
 Lets look at the first example:

     main
-        || f = "/not/a/file/that/exists.haha".FileThatExists
+        || f = "/missing/file".FileThatExists // this creates an error
-            printline "wierd, why does this file exist?" error "Only one error allowed!"
+        error "Only one error allowed!"

 We should see two **`errors`** created.
 One at the **`error`** line, and the other because we can't read that wierd file-path.
 So lets contain that **`error`**:

     main
         using errorreceiver.new
-            || f = "/not/a/file/that/exists.haha".FileThatExists
+            || f = "/missing/file".FileThatExists // this creates an error
             if !stderr.ok
                 printline "Awesome! we found an error but its not gonna harm us" error "Only one error allowed!"